cast-org/figuration/docs/content/tables.md

 {% callout warning %}
 #### Firefox and Fieldsets

 Firefox has some awkward fieldset styling involving `width` that interferes with the responsive table.
-This cannot be overridden without a Firefox-specific hack that we **don't** provide in CFW:
+This cannot be overridden without a Firefox-specific hack that we **don't** provide in Figuration:

 {% highlight css %}
 @-moz-document url-prefix() {